vfarcic/jenkins-docker-ansible/README.md

-This series will try to provide one possible way to develop applications.
+This series tries to provide one possible way to develop applications.
 We'll go through the full applications lifecycle.
 We'll define high-level requirements and design, use BDD to define executable requirements and develop using TDD.
 Architecture will be based on Microservices and the whole process will be backed by continuous deployment.
 Every commit to the repository will be deployed to production if it passed all tests.
-We'll programm in JavaScript backed by AngularJS and Scala with Spray.
+We'll program in JavaScript backed by AngularJS and Scala with Spray.
 Configuration management will be done with Ansible.
 Microservices and front-end will be built and deployed with Docker.
 Depending on where this leads us, there will be many other surprises on the way.

 This will be an exiting journey that starts with high-level requirements and ends with fully developed application deployed to production.